SpongePowered/SpongeDocs/source/plugin/lifecycle.rst

 Stopping States
 ~~~~~~~~~~~~~~~

 Stopping states never occur more than once during a single run.
-They occur when the game stops normally (when the Close button is clicked, the ``/stop`` command is typed, or the "Quit Game" button is clicked).
+They occur when the game stops normally.
+(On Servers:
+the ``/stop`` command is typed.
+On Clients: The "Close" button or the "Quit Game" button are clicked)

 .. warning::
     Stopping states are not guaranteed to be run during shutdown.
-They will not fire if the game is forced stopped via Ctrl-C, Task Manager, a computer crash, or similar situations.
+They may not fire if the game is force-stopped via
+    Ctrl-C, Task Manager, a computer crash, or similar situations.

 **GAME_STOPPING**

 The ``GameStoppingEvent`` is triggered.
 This state occurs immediately before ``GAME_STOPPED``.
+Plugins providing an API should still be capable of accepting
+basic requests.

 **GAME_STOPPED**

 The ``GameStoppedEvent`` is triggered.
 Once this event has finished executing, Minecraft will shut down.
+No further interaction with the game or other plugins
+should be attempted at this point.